alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 Launch your terminal, and navigate to somewhere where we can place a folder of interesting stuff (our project code and input data).

 **WARNING: the following instruction will cause you to download a lot of information (> 3 GB).
-Only proceed if you're certain you want this.**
+Only proceed if you're certain that you want this.**

 Git clone my GitHub repository with the following command: